 6.15.2.
 Number

-Two, type-approved according to the requirements concerning Class IIIA or Class IIIB retro-reflectors in the 02 or subsequent series of amendments to UN Regulation No. 3, or in the 00 or subsequent series of amendments to UN Regulation No. 150.
-Additional retro-reflecting devices and materials (including two retro-reflectors not complying with paragraph 6.15.4. below), are permitted provided they do not impair the effectiveness of the mandatory lighting and light-signalling devices.
+Two, type-approved according to the requirements concerning Class IIIA or Class IIIB retro-reflectors in the 02 or [any] subsequent series of amendments to UN Regulation No. 3, or in the 00 or any subsequent series of amendments to UN Regulation No. 150.
+Additional retro-reflecting devices and materials (including two retro-reflectors not complying with paragraph 6.15.4. ), are permitted provided they do not impair the effectiveness of the mandatory lighting and light-signalling devices.

 6.15.3.
 Arrangement